YoungMahesh/syntax-notes/sql/mysql.md

 from info1
 join joint_table ON info1.id = joint_table.info1_id  -- join without prefix == inner join
 where joint_table.info2_id = [specific_info2_id];

+------------------------------ UNION ----------------------------------------------
+-- UNION removes duplicate rows from the final result set.
+-- UNION ALL keeps all rows, including duplicates.

+(SELECT
+    'debit' AS type,
+    CONCAT('d-', df.id) AS unique_id,
+    df.amount,
+    df.created_at
+FROM
+    distributed_funds df
+JOIN
+    donation d ON df.transaction_id = d.id
+WHERE
+    d.donor_id = 15)

+UNION ALL

+(SELECT
+    'credit' AS type,
+    CONCAT('c-', d.id) AS unique_id,
+    d.currency_amt AS amount,
+    d.created_at
+FROM
+    donation d
+WHERE
+    d.donor_id = 15)

+ORDER BY
+    created_at ASC
+LIMIT 10;
 ```